Dale Murphy: Author

 Murphy has written three books.
-The first, The Scouting Report on Professional Athletics, elaborates details of the professional athlete's lifestyle.
+The first, The Scouting Report on Professional Athletics, is about the professional athlete's lifestyle.
 Murphy discusses balancing career and family, working with agents, managing business affairs, serving one's community, and preparing for retirement.
 In his second book, an autobiography titled Murph, he talked about his religious faith.
 He discussed the struggles of his early baseball career and how he overcame problems.
 In 2007 Murphy wrote his third book, The Scouting Report for Youth Athletics, in response to what he saw as the increase in negative behavior in youth sports resulting from poor examples set by professional athletes.
 Included with each book is a 50-page insert which includes contributions from, among others, Peyton Manning, Dwyane Wade, Tom Glavine, and Danica Patrick.
 In a question-and-answer format, they discuss the lessons they learned from youth sports and how they apply the lessons today.
 There is also a physician-penned section about illegal performance-enhancing drug use in sports.

 Personal life

-Murphy and his wife, Nancy, have eight children: sons Chad, Travis, Shawn, Tyson, Taylor, Jake, and McKay and daughter Madison.
+Murphy and his wife, Nancy, have eight children: sons Chad, Travis, Shawn, Tyson, Taylor, Jake, and McKay, and daughter Madison.